 Christkindlmarkt is situated at the foot of Hohensalzburg fortress.
 Experience old Austrian tradition with over 95 exhibitors and several musical performances.
 The Christmas stalls offer many holiday gifts including: textiles, natural products, crafts, and toys.

-Once you’ve picked up some of the best homemade gifts, take the short trip on to Munich for some more holiday fun.
+Once you’ve picked up some of the best homemade gifts, take the short trip from Salzburg to Munich for some more holiday fun.